muratk3n/thirdwave/en/README.md

 ---

-These black holes, freaking time dilation fields, new models arnd huge cosmological events are pure speculation.
+These black holes, freaking time dilation fields, huge cosmological events are pure speculation per existing models.
 In *Sunshine* the heroes of the movie managed to fix the sun.
 Think about that.
 THE SUN.
 We were that adv on that front, see..
 But mainstream sci doesnt even know what the muck it is made of..
 How cld we fix that shit?

 ---